brianSalk/search-reddit/README.md

 # Search Reddit
 This is a webapp that allows users to search for a word or phrase in a subreddit.
+The hits are printed to the screen in the form of a link, making it super easy to find the submission.
 [Here](https://reddit-searcher.streamlit.app/) is the streamlit powered app.
 ## Use Cases
 You might be an influencer or a fan of an influencer who wants to search several subreddits for that infulencers name.